 If you are looking for a way to enable the ‘click to load comments’ option for your website, you have come to the right place.
-Lazy loading the comment pages improves your website’s loading time for the users.
+Lazy loading the comment pages can improve your website’s loading time for the users.
 This method of loading comments on request is not new as it has already been implemented long back by various news websites and websites which receive a lot of comments from their readers.

 Why Lazy Load WordPress Comments?